 This British gangster flick is full of zany and misfit characters, making it a roller coaster ride from start to finish!

 1. The Italian Job (1969)

-Fresh-out-of-prison Charlie Croker already has the mob after him, so he embarks on a heist to steal gold from an armored security truck in Italy.
+In The Italian Job, fresh-out-of-prison Charlie Croker already has the mob after him, so he embarks on a heist to steal gold from an armored security truck in Italy.

-Although director F. Gary Gray did his best with the American remake starring Mark Wahlberg, it will never have the rustic charisma of this British classic.
+Although director F. Gary Gray did his best with the American remake of The Italian Job starring Mark Wahlberg, it will never have the rustic charisma of this British crime classic.